richardhanksjr/music-theory-api/README.md

                 proceed to step 2).
         2) Navigate here in Project GUI: node_modules/vue-jest/lib/compilers/babel-compiler.js
         3) Change line 1 of babel-compiler.js <<<  const babel = require(‘babel-core’)  >>> to <<<  const babel = require(‘@babel/core’)  >>>
         4) go back to 1), test should now pass.
 You might need to repeat anytime yarn add is run
+        5) If error:
+            5a)   ✕ mount question component (95 ms)

+                    ● mount question component

+                    PrettyFormatPluginError: plugins[p].test is not a functionTypeError: plugins[p].test is not a function

+                         test('mount question component', () => {
+                         const wrapper = mount(Question)
+                          expect(wrapper.html()).toMatchSnapshot()
+                                                 ^
+                        })
+        6) check node_modules folder for jest-serializer-vue folder 6a) If not there install above packages with npm instead of yarn and check again